 We welcome your participation as we work towards the common good both here and abroad.
 Our main issues include:

-- Abolishing the death penalty in California
+- Abolishing the death penalty

 - Advocating for stricter gun control

 - Abolishing human trafficking

 - Overcoming racism

 The Sierra Club is warning people in San Mateo, Santa Clara and San Benito Counties that our environment is threatened by fracking.
 SB4, a law which favors big oil, does not require frackers to disclose how much water or what chemicals they use.
 Nor do they have to monitor seismic activity as a consequence of fracking, have to conduct any environmental review beforehand, or have to obtain a permit to limit the number of wells they drill!